Buckingham: Population

 At the 2011 Census, the population of the Buckingham built-up area, which includes Maids Moreton but excludes Lace Hill, was 12,890.
 The population of the Buckingham civil parish (which excludes Maids Moreton but includes Lace Hill) was 12,043.
 The town has continued to grow since 2011 and thus the figures at the prospective 2021 Census are expected to be significantly greater.
-As of October 2019, the Town Council estimates the population of its civil parish at 15,000.
+As of October 2019, the Town Council estimates the population of its civil parish at 15,700.

 Education

-The town is home to the University of Buckingham, the oldest of the UK's five private universities.
+The town is home to the University of Buckingham, the oldest of the UK's six private universities.
 Like other UK universities, a large proportion of its students are from overseas.

 The Buckinghamshire Council operates the Tripartite System of state secondary education.
 The local state secondary schools are the Royal Latin School (a Grammar School) and the Buckingham School (a secondary modern).
 Stowe School and Akeley Wood School, just outside the town, are private schools.

 There are four primary schools, one a community school and the other three academies, serving different areas of the town: Buckingham Primary School is the community primary, and the three academies (Bourton Meadow Academy, George Grenville Academy and Lace Hill Academy) are all operated by Campfire Education Trust.